BCcampus/pressbooks-textbook/README.md

 Pressbooks Textbook
 ===================

-A plugin that extends Pressbooks for textbook authoring.
+A plugins that extends Pressbooks for textbook authoring.

 [Pressbooks](https://github.com/pressbooks/pressbooks) is a content management and 'one button publishing' system for books.